 The purpose of the advertising devices code is to:

-Facilitate economic activity through the advertising of business, products and services.
+Facilitate economic activity through the advertising of business, products and services and to provide a communication platform for governments to share information with the community.

+Provide unique and creative static and digital signage that contributes to the character and vibrancy of the setting.

 Ensure that advertising devices do not adversely affect visual amenity, the character of the local area and public safety.

+Prevent new advertising devices unreasonably obstructing existing, lawfully installed, advertising devices.

 The purpose of the code will be achieved through the following overall outcomes: